JJ/granada-off/text/graffiti.md

 in the city, or maybe in the world.
 Or, if you find them, they will have evolved to something different, probably better.

-Jump back again into the SN3 and follow it back to almost the other end of its trip, to the Carretera de la Sierra.
+Jump back again into the SN3 and follow it through to almost the other end of its trip, to the Carretera de la Sierra.
 This street, which we mentioned in the chapter that talks about water because it was the way water merchants took from the Sierra, is visited by tourists only when